Tools

 Zevek Digital Moisture Meter Detector Tester CE Approved-Detects Damp in Wood Logs Firewood Caravan Walls Concrete Plaster- Dry Wood Burns Hot Make Your Fire or Stove More Efficient, Eliminate the damp in your home to be healthy - Life Time Guarantee

 It features a large LCD screen with a handy backlight for displaying measurements to create easy reading in dimly lit conditions.
-Stainless steel prongs are used to detect the moisture level and it has a large, one-button operation system making it very easy to use with just one hand.
-This digital moisture meter also has a sleep mode which prolongs battery life similar to that of other models which turn off when they have not been used for 10 minutes, a protective cap and comes complete with a battery, making it ready to use the moment you get it out of the box.
+Stainless steel prongs are used to detect the moisture level, and it has a large, one-button operation system, making it very easy to use with just one hand.
+This digital moisture meter also has a sleep mode, which prolongs battery life similar to that of other models, which turns off when they have not been used for 10 minutes, a protective cap and comes complete with a battery, making it ready to use the moment you get it out of the box.

 We like that it is small enough to fit in your pocket so it is easy to carry around if you are a professional tradesman or burner.
 Also, it is made from durable hard plastic and has a bright black and yellow colour design.
 The Zevek digital moisture meter also has a detachable cover with a wrist strap for easy carrying and to help avoid accidental drops.